 Location: Ovolo Woolloomooloo, 10/6 Cowper Wharf, Roadway, Woolloomooloo, NSW 2011 Ph: (02) 8322 2090

-Sink your teeth into some choice cuts at Kingsleys Woolloomooloo.
+Sink your teeth into some choice cuts at Kingsleys Woolloomooloo and Kingsleys Australian Steakhouse.
 Dry-aged striploin on the bone is irresistibly good, but the Black Angus rib eye is pretty spectacular.
+Whatever you decide on, you’ll find it’s amongst the best steaks in Sydney.

-With a gorgeous location on the Woolloomooloo Finger Wharf, Kingsley’s has a breezy atmosphere that accommodates gatherings with friends best of all.
+With a gorgeous location on the Woolloomooloo Finger Wharf, Kingsley’s has a breezy atmosphere that accommodates gatherings with friends, family and anyone who enjoys great food.

 Any chef will tell you that a good knife is a beautiful thing.
 And this Premium 8-Piece German High Carbon Stainless Steel Steak Knife Set is both attractive and practical.